Samsung/tizen-docs/docs/application/design/wearable/interaction/bezel-interactions.md

 ## Basics

-The bezel is a physical controller that rotates around the edge of the Gear’s display.
+The bezel is a physical controller that rotates around the edge of the Gear's display.
 Understanding the physical characteristics of the bezel helps you design better interactions.

 -   **Directional interactions**